 DEPENDING ON THE UNIVERSITY’S GUIDANCE REGARDING FUNDED TRAVEL.*

-AIM: The purpose of these awards is to support the efforts of faculty involved in active research.
-They may be used for research-related travel or for conference participation.
-Evidence of sustained scholarly research and publication will be a factor in determining the bestowal and the amount of the award.
+The purpose of these awards is to support the efforts of Florida State University’s Modern Languages and Linguistics’ faculty involved in active research as they participate in conferences.
+These funds are for 9/12 months faculty and 9/12 months teaching faculty.
+They may be used only for conference travel-related expenses where the participant is presenting a paper.
+Evidence of conference presentation will be a factor in determining the bestowal and the amount of the award.

 Applications may be made while awaiting acceptance of a conference paper proposal; if funding is awarded, this will be conditional upon receipt of documentation showing acceptance of your paper for inclusion in the conference program.

-AWARD AMOUNTS: No faculty member will be awarded more than $600 for national conferences, and no more than $800 for conferences held outside the United States (fall 2016 and spring 2017 funding rounds combined).
-Priority will normally be given to untenured faculty members.
+No faculty member will be awarded more than $600 for national conferences, and no more than $800 for conferences held outside the United States.
+No faculty members will receive more than one travel award per academic year.

 Revised August 16, 2021